BrainlessPOMO/Tourism-in-Greece-and-Spain/README.md

    - **sqlite3**
 4. **delete_everythin_from_db.py**.
 This file exist just to delete everything from the database, so that the main program can run again.
 It requires only the library:
    - **sqlite3**
 5. Finally **get_info_from_webpage.py**.
 This is the main program.
-It opens the website and.
+It opens europa website and retrieves the desired data.
 It requires the libraries:
    - **sqlite3**
    - **selenium**
    - **chromedriver_autoinstaller**